wpeverest/everest-forms/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/wpeverest/everest-forms/) :)

 == Changelog ==

+= 1.6.5 - 10-04-2020 =
+* Fix - Shortcode design issue in list table.
+* Fix - Form block deprecated notices in console.
+* Fix - Selective html tag support in field label.
+* Fix - Placeholder live update broken for fields.
+* Fix - Set the default threshold received from reCAPTCHA.
+* Fix - Empty form fields within form throwing PHP warnings.
+* Fix - Placeholder components design issue with our form block.
+* Fix - Image and file not being submitted with enable AJAX form submission.
+* Tweak - RTL design issue for font-weight.
+* Tweak - Google reCAPTCHA v3 threshhold default to `0.5`.
+* Tweak - Prefill field value so it can be used to modify data.
+* Tweak - Removed unnecessary height for input on classic layout.
+* Tweak - Use `apply_shortocodes()` as an alias for `do_shortcode()` for better semantics.
+* Tweak - Improve WPML compatibility for form fields and its settings.
+Thanks @mebishalnapit!
+* Enhancement - Added Formatting function `evf_array_splice_preserve_keys`.
+* Dev - Linting fix for SCSS files and added some rules for stylelint.

 = 1.6.4 - 17-03-2020 =
 * Fix - Google reCAPTCHA issue with the version changes.